Racing Spirit of Léman: 2024

 Racing Spirit of Léman expanded to the LMGT3 class with an Aston Martin Vantage AMR GT3 Evo with drivers Derek DeBoer, Valentin Hasse-Clot and Casper Stevenson, while continuing to operate a Ligier JS P320 in the LMP3 class.
 The team secured their first LMGT3 class podium at Le Castellet, en route to a third place finish in the championship, while the LMP3 entry finished in 7th.

+2025

+In 2025, the team again entered one car in LMP3 and LMGT3, with Marius Fossard, Jean-Ludovic Foubert and Jacques Wolff in a new Ligier JS P325 in LMP3 and Erwan Bastard, Valentin Hasse-Clot and Clément Mateu in an Aston Martin Vantage AMR GT3 Evo.
+Both entries finished on the podium once throughout the season, the No. 31 LMP3 finished 2nd at Imola while the No. 59 LMGT3 won at Spa-Francorchamps.